martinvirtel/picturalliance.py/README.md

 This is a demo python client for the API of Picture Alliance.
 It was tested with their API as of Version V.1.1 dated September 10, 2017.
 It includes a demo command line tool that can be used for downloading metadata and images.

+## Requirements

+This client is written in Python 3.6.
+Requirements are listed in the `requirements.txt` file.

 ## The command line client
 ```bash